 Stage 1: Eligibility Determination

 VA trainees/employees stating interest in applying to The Health and Aging Policy Fellows Program must receive determination of eligibility from VA Office of Academic Affiliations (OAA).
 Only those applicants who are determined to be eligible can be considered for program participation.
 OAA shall provide eligibility determination to applicants generally within 3 working days of our receipt of all required materials.
-The elements below must be submitted at one time via email to Dr. Jeffrey Cully (Jeffrey.Cully@va.gov) at any time but not later March 28, 2019.
+The elements below must be submitted at one time via email to Dr. Karin Daniels (Karin.Daniels@va.gov) at any time but no later than March 27, 2020.
 Messages offering partial documentation, even if over time all required materials may have been submitted, will not be considered.

 The request for eligibility determination shall include the following elements:

 - Cover letter from candidate stating interest in program and describing the following:

 - The paid VA appointment that the applicant will have at the time the program begins in Fall, 2020.